amazon-connect/amazon-connect-streams/Documentation.md

             allowFramedSoftphone: true,   // optional
             disableRingtone: false,       // optional
             ringtoneUrl: "./ringtone.mp3" // optional
           },
           pageOptions: { //optional
-            enableAudioDeviceSettings: false //optional, defaults to 'false'
+            enableAudioDeviceSettings: false, //optional, defaults to 'false'
-            enablePhoneTypeSettings: true // optional, defaults to 'true' },
+            enablePhoneTypeSettings: true //optional, defaults to 'true'
+          },
           ccpAckTimeout: 5000, //optional, defaults to 3000 (ms)
           ccpSynTimeout: 3000, //optional, defaults to 1000 (ms)
+          ccpLoadTimeout: 10000, //optional, defaults to 5000 (ms)
           iframeTitle: "Contact Control Panel" // optional, defaults to `Amazon Connect CCP` });
       }
     </script>
   </body>
 </html>
 ```
-Integrates with Amazon Connect by loading the pre-built CCP located at `ccpUrl` into an
+Integrates with Connect by loading the pre-built CCP located at `ccpUrl` into an
 iframe and placing it into the `containerDiv` provided.
 API requests are
 funneled through this CCP and agent and contact updates are published through it
 and made available to your JS client code.